Want exercises you can do at your desk?

 To perform a seated corkscrew, simply lift up one knee and bring the opposite elbow down, twisting your upper body to meet them.

 These exercises work best when done throughout your workday, whenever you’re stuck at your desk.
 Taking a few minutes every hour to perform one or all of these exercises will greatly improve your day and decrease your pain and stiffness.

 Be sure to stretch out those muscles to increase air flow and reduce stiffness.

-The next time you are plagued with sore muscles, try out these easy five exercises you can do at your desk or ask your chiropractor, physiotherapist, or personal trainer for more exercises that can be done at your desk.
+The next time you are plagued with sore muscles, try out these easy five exercises you can do at your desk or ask Conyers chiropractors, physiotherapists, or personal trainers for more exercises that can be done at your desk.